 The JFrog Platform introduces an “Ancestors” concept, which tracks all artifacts, including this specific Jackson version.
 The red rectangle provides exhaustive, nested interconnection information: This Jackson package is part of the Maven Spring Package, which is, in turn, part of “ui_server1.jar” — your own Build.
 This Build is, in turn, part of a specific Docker image layer, which is itself part of the “pet_clinic” Docker image.
 This Docker image is included in 3 different “pet_clinic” Release Bundles.
 A Release Bundle is a JFrog Distribution construct to secure the transition of your software package across networks, which we will explain in more detail later on.
 In the current context, the Release Bundle is equivalent to a fully contained package ready to be installed or deployed.

-Question 3: How can I remediate the breached libraries/dependencies?
+Q3: How do I remediate the breached libraries/dependencies?

 Of the three questions, this is the easiest, most straightforward one to answer: Remediation involves rebuilding the impacted servers and starting with a fresh updated install of SolarWinds Orion.
 However, the million-dollar question is: Where do you get the list of all the affected servers?